 Indiana Goes Mobile Amid the Pandemic

 With the option in place, the majority of punters have not hesitated to pounce at the opportunity and place their bets through a mobile device or online.
-In fact, estimated $65 million of the total betting handle was placed via mobile.
+In fact, an estimated $65 million of the total betting handle was placed via mobile.

 The only property to not actually post better results on mobile than they did on mobile was Hollywood Lawrenceburg, which collected $2.7 million in over-the-counter bets and only $1.1 million through its mobile betting platform.

-The good news is that with the adopting of mobile betting opportunities, there are more good things coming.
+The good news is that with the adoption of mobile betting opportunities, there are more good things coming.
 In August, sportsbooks will start accepting pre-season NFL bets, which will contribute to the revenue further.